Ekho-cmd/Maintenance-Tracker-v1.0/README.md

 <img width="853" alt="Parts Sheet" src="https://user-images.githubusercontent.com/84663264/119367925-73d35e80-bc80-11eb-82ad-e55244066d83.png">

 *Log:
-  The Log sheet is purposed to record the data input from the "Input" sheet, and is used as a relational database for retrieving data on the "Scoreboard", "Parts", and "Search" sheets.
+  The Log sheet is purposed to record the data input from the "Input" sheet, and is used as a relational database for retrieving data with the "Scoreboard", "Parts", and "Search" sheets.

 Unit #'s:
   Output of the unit number from the "Input" page.